TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

 - `runtime`

   - Runtime cache to store data specific for current request.
-  - Used by several Core parts during rendering to re-use already calculated data.
+  - Used by several `Core`:pn: parts during rendering to re-use already calculated data.
   - Valid for one request only.
   - Can be re-used by extensions that have similar caching needs.

 - `rootline`

   - Cache for rootline calculations.
-  - Quick and simple cache dedicated for Core usage, Should **not** be re-used by extensions.
+  - Quick and simple cache dedicated for `Core`:pn: usage, Should **not** be re-used by extensions.
   - **groups**: all, pages

 - `imagesizes`